 The Company is not aware of any material outstanding claim and litigation against them.

 Note 17 - Subsequent Events

-The Company has evaluated all transactions from May 31, 2019 through the financial statement issuance date for subsequent event disclosure consideration and noted, no significant subsequent event that needs to be disclosed, other than as set forth below.
+The Company has evaluated all transactions from November 30, 2019 through the financial statement issuance date for subsequent event disclosure consideration and noted no significant subsequent event requiring disclosure.